Leading through crisis and times of change, COVID trends

 Leading through crisis, COVID trends

-Leaders set the tone when leading through crisis.
+Leaders set the tone when leading through a crisis.
 But is it even possible to engage people during hard times?
 You bet it is.

 And, these leaders got the data to prove it.